 We’re not your typical bank.

 When you join us, you’ll be able to explore your interests and rotate within teams and departments so that you get the broadest experience possible.
 We value our people and make sure they are recognised for their efforts.
 We really develop our employees through on the job experiences, mentoring, workshops and training programmes.
-Graduates have access to local, national and international development courses run by the Bank of England, Swiss National Bank, Outward Bound and Federal Reserve Bank of New York, to name just a few.
+Graduates have access to local, national and international development courses run by the Bank of England, Swiss National Bank and Federal Reserve Bank of New York.
 Many of our employees have taken part in secondments worldwide and some are involved in further study for a Masters or a PhD while working full-time with us, and in some cases we fund the study.

 You will be curious, analytical, a critical thinker and a team player.
-You will be eager to learn and serious about building a career with us.
+You will be eager to learn and are serious about building a career with us.
 Strong written and verbal communication skills mean you know how to present your work clearly and concisely.
 Our graduates are diverse in their backgrounds and interests.
 This makes for a dynamic team that has plenty of fun.